VictorKong94/Project-4.0/README.md

 plate, and therefore requires any plate template to have 16 rows or less as well as 8 columns or less.
 Include only sample names, without headers, row names, etc. Save templates as "Comma-separated Values (*.csv)" files.

+#### Special Case of Relative Quantification With a Single Housekeeping Gene
+As requested by my lab group, I have modified the column for a lone housekeeping gene to contain a pseudo-ΔΔCt and a pseudo-fold change for the purpose of estimating error between samples.
+Note that these values are defined differently from others in the table.

+circumstances.